jenineharris/foundation-biostat-2021/README.md

 ### VII.
 ORGANIZATION OF COURSE

 This class is (mostly) flipped!
-This means that, instead of lecturing over zoom, most lectures are pre-recorded and assigned to watch outside of class.
+This means that, instead of lecturing over zoom, most lectures are pre-recorded and available to watch outside of class.
+The information in the videos can also be gained by reading the assigned book chapters.
 In class we will use the time for hands-on activities that resemble what you might usually consider homework.
 Most weeks the first scheduled hour of class will be reserved for one-on-one appointments (sign up on Discussion Board in Canvas), the second and third hours of the course will be a hands-on workshop format using R to apply the statistical concepts and discuss interpretation and theory.
 During the 3rd hour each week, the TA (Laura Brugger) will be available in a separate zoom room available for one-on-one assistance (Zoom ID: 261 526 2045).

 A few weeks will not use the workshop format and instead we will have a course book club, project work time/one-on-one appointments, and final project discussion and peer reviews.